Weekly Sports League & Franchise Report

 BASKETBALL

-National Basketball Association Development League (D-League): The Oshkosh (WI) city council and planning commission have approved a proposal for a new 3,500-seat arena that could become home to a new D-League team affiliated with the NBA's Milwaukee Bucks.
-The Bucks have yet to commit to one of three cities - Oshkosh, Racine or Sheboygan - for its D-League team.
-The NBA's Memphis Grizzlies have acquired the rights to a new D-League team that will be owned and operated by the Grizzlies.
-The team will play out of the Landers Center in Southaven (MS), about 20 miles south of Memphis, starting with the 2017-18 season.
-The Grizzlies are in the final season of a three-year deal with the Des Moines-based Iowa Energy where the Grizzlies ran the basketball operations under a hybrid affiliation with the Energy.
-The D-League announced the NBA's Minnesota Timberwolves are undergoing a purchase of the Iowa Energy and plan to own and operate the Energy as its D-League affiliate.
-The Timberwolves had been considering a D-League team in the Twin Cities area, Rochester (MN) or Fargo (ND) and also considered taking over the league's Sioux Falls (SD) Skyforce.
-The D-League's Los Angeles D-Fenders, the D-League affiliate owned by the Los Angeles Lakers, announced the team will become the South Bay Lakers for the 2017-18 season.
-The team will stay in El Segundo (CA), but will move to a new arena that will also serve as the Los Angeles Lakers' practice facility.
+National Basketball Association Development League (D-League): The NBA's Atlanta Hawks announced they will operate a D-League team in Erie (PA) for the 2017-18 and 2018-19 seasons.
+The team will be called the Erie BayHawks for the next two seasons and will then move to a new arena to be built in the College Park area of Atlanta for the 2019-20 season.
+The D-League's current version of the Erie BayHawks has been in the league since the 2008-09 season and has been affiliated with the NBA's Orlando Magic since the 2014-15 season.
+In December 2016, the Orlando Magic purchased the Erie BayHawks and will move the team closer to home in Lakeland (FL) for the 2017-18 season.

-American Basketball Association: The ABA announced a new team called the Pottstown (PA) Flames has been added as an expansion team for next season.
+American Basketball Association: The ABA announced that one of its 2016-17 travel teams called the Southeast Pro Elite Flyers (Birmingham, AL) will become a full-schedule team for the rest of the season.
+The league also announced an expansion team called the Charlotte Rams has been added for next season.

+Women's American Basketball Association: The men's American Basketball Association announced it will restart the affiliated WABA in August 2017.
+The WABA was organized in 2011, but league play never started until three or four teams each played a handful of games in the summers of 2014 and 2015.
+There was no WABA play in 2016 and its top team called the Flint Monarchs left for the Global Women's Basketball Association, which played a short summer season in 2016 with four teams.

+United Basketball League: The UBL started its 2017 season last month and currently lists five teams called the Arkansas Bobcats, Arkansas Warriors, Baton Rouge Silverbacks, Baton Rouge Hurricanes and Texas Wranglers.
+Last season, the UBL schedule consisted of four "cluster" events each with three to four participating teams playing in a UBL city.
+The first event of 2017 had three teams playing in Baton Rouge.

 FOOTBALL